 Most of us are familiar with archaeologically restored clay vessels and amphorae from Greek and Roman sites: these clay vessels preceded wooden vessels for storing wine and other liquids.
 But according to some sources, the existence of open wooden vessels in Egypt has been mentioned for 2690 years.
 B.C.
 Fully enclosed wooden barrels for wine were first mentioned during the Iron Age (900-800 BC) and were already widely used in the first century B.C. to store wine, beer, milk, olive oil, and water.

 The Origin of the Wooden Barrels for Wine

 As trade and transportation evolved, transporters discovered that wooden barrels for wine were much more practical than brittle clay vessels, and barrels began to develop in proportion to trade growth.
 In the second century AD, wooden barrels and tubs almost wholly replaced the former clay vessels.

-The most important advantages of a wooden barrel were their strength: they were made of wood encircled with hoops (which were initially also wooden and later metal) that joined the ends of the barrel in the form of a double arch.
+The most important advantages of the wooden barrel were their strength: they were made of wood encircled with hoops (which were initially also wooden and later metal) that joined the ends of the barrel in the form of a double arch.
 Second, the barrels had a round shape, which greatly facilitated manipulation (they could roll).
 And third, certain products – such as wine – have been found to benefit from storage in wood.
 This third advantage has become the basis of today’s modern barrel.
 In fact, this is the only reason for the survival of the wooden barrel in the world of stainless steel and neutral synthetic materials.
 That advantage goes beyond all other advantages that the wooden barrel has ever had.